 Guided Tours for Pre-Registered School Groups

-Guided school tours introduce students to the museum's collections and discuss topics relevant to the curriculum.
-All tours include hands-on interaction and are led by a Cultural Interpreter, who brings a Native voice and first-person perspective to your students' educational experience.
+Guided school tours introduce students to the museum's collections and cover topics relevant to the curriculum.
+All tours include hands-on interaction and are led by knowledgeable Cultural Interpreters, who bring a Native perspective to your students' educational experience.

 K–3 Following Old Ways—Making New Traditions

 Walk under a star canopy, listen to a story, and discover links between the past and present.
-What are some of the games American Indian children play today?
-How do traditional clothing styles compare with modern dress?
+What are some of the traditions that American Indian children participate in today?
+How have animals played an important role in American Indian communities, past and present?
 Explore some ways that Native American people keep old traditions alive and develop new ones.

 4–6 Continuing Cultural Values—Changing Circumstances